Baltimore Orioles minor league players: Michael Forret

 Michael Steven Forret (born April 6, 2004) is an American professional baseball pitcher in the Baltimore Orioles organization.

 Forret attended Providence High School in Charlotte, North Carolina and played college baseball at State College of Florida, Manatee–Sarasota.
 In 2023, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 He was selected by the Baltimore Orioles in the 14th round of the 2023 Major League Baseball draft.

-Forret spent his first professional season in 2024 with the Delmarva Shorebirds and Aberdeen IronBirds.
+Forret spent his first professional season in 2024 with the Delmarva Shorebirds and Aberdeen IronBirds, accumulating a 6–8 record and 3.88 ERA with 124 strikeouts in 99 2/3 innings pitched across 26 appearances (17 starts).